 The College Director has ultimate executive responsibility for the effective development and implementation of academic policies.
-The Manager of Academic Affairs has overall delegated responsibility for coordinating the day to day operation of the policies and the development, maintenance and monitoring of supporting procedures.
-Course Directors and Tutors are responsible for pursuing the implementation of these policies in relation to the activities of their programmes.
+The Head of Quality & Academic Affairs has overall delegated responsibility for coordinating the day to day operation of the policies and the development, maintenance and monitoring of supporting procedures.
+Programme Directors and Tutors are responsible for pursuing the implementation of these policies in relation to the activities of their programmes.

-Equality as understood in this policy is defined as:

-'treating people fairly, regardless of any irrelevant attributes they may possess, such as skin colour, background or lifestyle'.
+Equality as understood in this policy is defined as: 'treating people fairly, regardless of any irrelevant attributes they may possess, such as skin colour, background or lifestyle'.
 It means that people will not suffer unfairly, or benefit unduly, just because they happen to belong to a certain group, ethnic group or sex, or because they happen to possess certain personal attributes.
 (Employment Equality Acts 1998 and 2004)

 Policy Title: Equality Policy

 OTC Policy No 1702

 Version 3

 Date approved: Date policy will take Date of Next Review:

 September 2018 effect: September 2018 September 2021

 Approving Authority: Academic Council

-Document Owner/Co ntact: Academic Affairs & QA Manager
+Document Owner/Contact: Head of Quality & Academic Affairs

-Supporting documen ts, procedures & forms of Recruitment Policy
+Supporting documents, procedures & forms of Recruitment Policy

 this policy: CPD Policy

-this policy: Student Supports Policy
+tills policy.
+Student Supports Policy

 Support for students with Disabilities and

 Specific Learning difficulties

 Academic Integrity Policy

 Complaints Policy and Procedures

 Dignity at Work Policy (SMH)

 Equal Opportunities policy (SMH)

 Audience: Public - accessible to anyone

 Reference(s) Equality Employment Acts 1998 and 2004

 Equal Status Act 2000 and 2004